Hendo10X/zipdrop/BUILD_SUMMARY.md

 ## New Dependencies Used

-- **Google Maps Geocoding API** - Address validation and geolocation
+- **Mapbox Geocoding API** - Address validation and geolocation
+  - 100,000 free requests per month
+  - No credit card required for free tier
+  - Simple setup with access token
 - All other dependencies were already in the project

 ---